MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 - Only on Remote Assist mobile, if Teams mobile incoming call notifications are disabled in the **Settings** page.

-- Neither of the apps if all notifications are disabled in the **Settings** page.
+- In neither of the apps if all notifications are disabled in the **Settings** page.

     ![Screenshot of Teams Settings page.](./media/teams-settings.jpg)